DCASE-REPO/DESED_task/recipes/dcase2023_task4_baseline/README.md

 ---

 Note that the default training config will use GPU 0.
-Alternatively, we provide a [pre-trained checkpoint][zenodo_pretrained_models] along with tensorboard logs.
+Alternatively, we provide a [pre-trained checkpoint][zenodo_pretrained_models].
 The baseline can be tested on the development set of the dataset using the following command:

 `python train_sed.py --test_from_checkpoint /path/to/downloaded.ckpt`